 ||black cardboard pouch|

 Details like “on back of rule” and/or language of instruction sheet/booklet - generic or instructions for common layouts usually not listed

 Any special or noteworthy traits + significant use-related facts + pertinent details of scales/tables in well of stock + any significant tables, etc on the back of the stock

-Called a “Graphic Table” by the US military & used for “Bracketing” i.e. flooding an area with shells rather than precise aiming - “Y” probably refers to Howitzer gun & “OE” = observed errors + Mils range suggests mortar shelling
+Specially commissioned by US ARMY + called a “Graphic Table” by the US military & used for “Bracketing” i.e. flooding an area with shells rather than precise aiming - “Y” probably refers to Howitzer gun & “OE” = observed errors + Mils range suggests mortar shelling

 MM-YYYY / MM-YYYY of the date added/left the collection or <YYYY if exact MM-YYYY no longer known